FAQ

 You will need to create a customer account at checkout.
 This will allow for you to log in to view your order, profile information, receive Zoom links and any additional documents.

-Intake Session: (Approximately 30 minutes) During the intake session parents can expect a structured and comprehensive meeting designed to gather essential information about your child's birth, development, behavior, learning abilities, and parental concerns.
+Intake Session: (Approximately 30 minutes on Wednesday's) During the intake session parents can expect a structured and comprehensive meeting designed to gather essential information about your child's birth, development, behavior, learning abilities, and parental concerns.
 An Evaluation date will be confirmed.

 Evaluation: (Approximately 1 hour) The evaluator will ask questions using standardized questionnaires and/or rating scales, which help in assessing the child’s development and behavior.
 Also, a collection of any relevant documents, such as medical records, school reports, or previous assessment results if needed may be submitted.
 An Evaluation Analysis Session will be confirmed within a 10 day time frame.